 - The Ethics application/approval number must be quoted on all recruiting materials (posters, flyers, online ads and consent forms)

 - According to KPU's RS1 Research Involving Human Participants Procedure, an on-going report (typically annually) is required to be submitted to the REB.
 In addition, a final report must be submitted within 60 days of the completion of data collection.
-Applicants will receive notification from ROMEO when the Annual or Completion of Data Collection reports are due with the instructions on how to submit an amendment and End of Project Report
+Applicants will receive notification from ROMEO when the annual report or end of project reports are due with the instructions (how to submit an amendment and End of Project Report)

 Revising an Application